PointCloudLibrary/PointCloudLibrary.github.io/assets/gsoc-2020/gpu.md

 In many cases the GPU algorithms can execute tasks orders of magnitude faster than it’s CPU counterpart, which can be crucial when working with large point clouds.
 Unfortunately the GPU API is quite limited and often lacks much of the functionality offered in the equivalent CPU algorithms.
 The primary aim of this task was to bridge these inconsistencies.

+The primary search methods provided by the GPU octree module are listed below
+- A. Approximate Nearest Search
+	1. Asynchronous (GPU based) Approximate Nearest Search
+	2. Synchronous (CPU based) Approximate Nearest Search
+- B. Radius Search
+	1. Asynchronous (GPU based) Radius Search with common radius
+	2. Asynchronous (GPU based) Radius Search with individual radius for each query
+	3. Asynchronous (GPU based) Radius Search for specified indices with common radius
+	4. Synchronous (CPU based) Radius Search
+- C. Asynchronous (GPU based) K Nearest Search

 While the initial plan was not to spend an extensive amount of time on the GPU octree module, upon closer inspection it was discovered that there were many irregularities and errors within the GPU octree module.
-Specifically, two of the three primary methods offered by the GPU octree module, namely K Nearest Neighbours search and Approximate Nearest Neighbors search were both returning incorrect results while one of the implementations of the remaining method (Radius Search) was also returning incorrect results.
-In addition to these search methods, there are two 'synchronous' versions of the radius search and approximate nearest search methods provided by this module, which provide CPU based  implementations (i.e. non parallelized versions that do not use CUDA kernels) of their GPU based counterparts.
+Specifically, two of the three primary methods offered by the GPU octree module, namely K Nearest Neighbours search (C) and Asynchronous Approximate Nearest Neighbors search(A-1) were both returning incorrect results while one of the implementations of the Radius Search (B-2) was also returning incorrect results.
+The two 'synchronous' versions of the radius search and approximate nearest search methods listed above (A-2 & B-4) provide CPU based  implementations (i.e. non parallelized versions that do not use CUDA kernels) of their GPU based counterparts.

 All of these functions were utilizing outdated CUDA primitives and idioms, risking deprecation in the near future.
 When diving into the code, it was also discovered that the GPU approximate nearest neighbours algorithm used a completely different traversal methodology from it's CPU counterpart.